 Contact: [email protected]

 Remarkable Celebration 2023, benefiting Tu Nidito Children and Family Services, brings us to Kalokairi, Greece, the island home of Mamma Mia.
-We will dress in white to celebrate!
 The songs of Abba performed by AbbaFab will delight us as we dance the night away, at the beach under the mesquite grove at Tucson Country Club.

 Dancing Queen Sponsor